AndersDeath/diary2/000-current.md

 # 05 October - Thursday - Moscow - Yerevan- 371 day of immigration

 I woke in Maxima hotel at Domodedovo airport.
 It's quite nice place for waiting for a flight when you don't want to pay a lot of money withing Moscow.
 I crossed both Russian and Armenian borders very well.
 I didn't have any problems.
 However an officer on Armenian border had doubts about Ksushas passport.
-The problem is
+The problem is that some of them don't